goutamkalburgi/Plag-Detector/README.md

 ## Features

 - Extracts section submissions downloaded from Canvas (or other LMS) in ZIP format.
-- Organizes individual student submissions and filters out relevant programming files based on the user's choice of programming language.
+- Extracts all individual archives of sections, organizes individual student submissions and filters out relevant programming files based on the user's choice of programming language.
 - Integrates with the MOSS system and displays results within the interface.
 - Provides flexibility in terms of just extracting files or running the MOSS check.